We are very grateful to have volunteers working with us on the Sydney Gardens Project, including The Friends of Sydney

 We are currently working with volunteers online and in person (following social distancing guidance): designing and creating heritage trails, writing interpretation, documenting the restoration project, gardening, litter picks and social media.

 If you are interested or would like to find out more, please contact Susan Palmer the Community Ranger or sign up to receive our monthly e-newsletter which lists our activities and opportunities for all ages.

-Due to COVID-19, we had to cancel or postpone all our public activities in Sydney Gardens in March 2020.
+Due to COVID-19, we had to cancel or postpone all our public activities and training in Sydney Gardens in March 2020.
 Much of our participatory programme was designed and planned to take place in the park 'live'.
-We are continually revising and redesigning opportunities for people to participate in the Sydney Gardens Project, with some activities able to be delivered online.
+We are continually revising and redesigning opportunities for people to participate in the Sydney Gardens Project, so please get in touch with us!